iprolepsis-project-eu/monitoring/README.md

 ## Setup Instructions - Intra

-This step by step guide is to configure the "base" version of our monitoring setup.
+This step-by-step guide configures the "base" version of our monitoring setup.

 This version contains:
-- **Node Exporter** : Scrape metrics from the system itself (%CPU, %RAM, %DISK, etc...)
+- **Node Exporter** : Scrape metrics from the system itself (%CPU, %RAM, %DISK, etc.)
-- **CAdvisor** : Scrape metris from each running container (%CPU, %RAM, %DISK, etc...)
+- **CAdvisor** : Scrape metris from each running container (%CPU, %RAM, %DISK, etc.)
-- **OpenTelemetry Collector** : Collects all the metrics and sends to the monitoring server
+- **OpenTelemetry Collector** : Collects all the metrics and sends them to the monitoring server
-- **Promtail** : Groups logs from all containers (Possible experimental configuration to also group logs from the system itself) and sends to the monitoring server
+- **Promtail** : Groups logs from all containers and sends to the monitoring server

 ### 1. Copy Files to Your Repository